A Home Cook's Kitchen Pantry

 - Chutney: great for crackers and sauces.

-- Clam juice: a good substitute for fish stock and great for linguini with clam sauce.
+- Clam juice is a good substitute for fish stock and linguini with clam sauce.

 - Corn meal: great for dredging foods and a must for polenta.

-- Coconut: either shredded in a can or coconut milk or better yet, both.
+- Coconut: either shredded in a can, coconut milk, or both.

 - Cornstarch: for thickening sauces